streamthoughts/jikkou/docs/content/en/docs/Introducion/using_jikkou.md

 Commands:

-  validate    Validate your specification file. topics      Apply the Topic changes described by your specs-file against the Kafka cluster you are currently pointing at. acls        Apply the ACLs changes described by your specs-file against the Kafka cluster you are currently pointing at. brokers     Apply the broker configuration changes described by your specs-file against the Kafka cluster you are currently pointing at. quotas      Apply the quotas changes described by your specs-file against the Kafka cluster you are currently pointing at. extensions  List all extensions available. config      Sets or retrieves the configuration of this client. help        Displays help information about the specified command
+  validate    Validate your specification file. apply       Apply configurations to resources by files topics      Apply the Topic changes described by your specs-file against the Kafka cluster you are currently pointing at. acls        Apply the ACLs changes described by your specs-file against the Kafka cluster you are currently pointing at. brokers     Apply the broker configuration changes described by your specs-file against the Kafka cluster you are currently pointing at. quotas      Apply the quotas changes described by your specs-file against the Kafka cluster you are currently pointing at. extensions  List all extensions available. config      Sets or retrieves the configuration of this client. health      Print health indicators about the target environment. help        Displays help information about the specified command
 ```